prismv/DB48X-on-DM42/doc/calc-help/constants.md

 moment of an electron resulting from its intrinsic properties of spin and electric charge.
 Its angular momentum comes from two types of
 rotation: spin and orbital motion.
-Therefore an external magnetic field exerts a torque on the electron magnetic moment revealing its exixtence.
+Therefore an external magnetic field exerts a torque on the electron magnetic moment revealing its existence.
 Its measured value is:
 ```rpl
     12 SIG  μe=-9.2847646917E-24_J/T,